Super Idol (Greek TV series)

 Super Idol was the first Greek version of the British television hit show Pop Idol.
 It was a talent contest to find a pop performer.
 The first series of the show, from February 8 to June 17, 2004, was hosted by Themis Georgantas and the winner was Stavros Konstantinou.

-Due to low ratings Mega Channel has decided to cancel after only one season, however Georgian runner-up Tamta Goduadze achieved major success and established herself in the Greek music industry afterwards.
+Due to low ratings Mega Channel decided to cancel after only one season, however Georgian runner-up Tamta Goduadze achieved major success and established herself in the Greek music industry afterwards.
 The panel of judges for the first season of the show were Elena Katrava, Kostantis Spyropoulos and Ilias Psinakis.

 Auditions

 The show started in 2004 and auditions were held at three locations: Cyprus, Thessalonica and finally Athens.
 The winner, Stavros, was from Cyprus.
 Runner up Tamta Goduadze also recorded the duet T'allo Mou Miso with Stavros on his first CD.